adobe/target-nodejs-sdk/README.md

 ## Super Simple to Use

-The Target Node.js SDK has been designed to facilitate interaction with Adobe [Target View Delivery API] in server-side Node.js environments.
+The Target Node.js SDK has been designed to facilitate interaction with Adobe [Target Delivery API] in server-side Node.js environments.

 ```js